Promotional image for the expert-level AM certificate program with dates and pricing

 • Module 5 – Parameter Optimization

-Introduction to quality, quality standards, quality control methods in AM, ASTM testing procedures.
+Introduction to quality, quality standards, approach to qualification, quality control methods in AM, ASTM testing procedures.

 By the end of the course, participants will be able to: